ElviraLupoian/TwoTorsionSubgroups/README.md

 X0NPlanes.m - computes some orbits of quadritangents J0NPlanes.m - uses the planes computed above to calculate the 2-torsion subgroup and it's rational subgroup

+There is also a file X055Test.m - this demonstrates the fact that our computations of the minimal polynomials is more efficient than the MAGMA command MinimalPolynomial().